Sunday, December 1, 2024

 5. White is always _____ in some way.

-6. There a lot of very small and faint ______ that make it more than just a white canvas.
+6. There are lot of very small and faint ______ that make it more than just a white canvas.

 7. Abstract Expressionists believed art ought to be _____, expressive and emotional.